Coffee production in El Salvador: Recent developments

 The Ciudad Barrios Cooperative inspecting their coffee.

 Coffee production flourished in El Salvador throughout much of the 20th century, reaching a peak in the late 1970s, culminating in 1980 when it was responsible for 50% of El Salvador's gross domestic product (GDP).
-With the political and economic turmoil resulting from a civil war in the 1980s, the coffee industry struggled to recover entirely and, by 1985, earned around $403 million from coffee.
+With the political and economic turmoil resulting from a civil war in the 1980s, the coffee industry has struggled to recover, and by 1985 earned around $403 million from coffee.

-Yields of green coffee, a Salvadoran speciality, declined in absolute terms from 175,000 tons in 1979 to 141,000 tons in 1986; a 19% drop attributed directly to decreased levels of investment caused by the war.

 The coffee industry in El Salvador has shown a greater decline in recent years and since 2000, the industry has been greatly affected by increased competition from other countries on the world market, whose cheaper coffee beans have caused prices to plummet.
 As of 2002 coffee trading is responsible for 3.5% of El Salvador's GDP.
 Since 2000, 70,000 have lost their jobs as a result of the rapid decline in the Salvadoran coffee trade.
 The heavy coffee production of the past has taken its toll on the environment in many areas of the country.

 In some parts of El Salvador coffee is still highly important to the economy.
 The Ciudad Barrios Cooperative, for instance, operating in the Cacahuatique mountains of eastern El Salvador since the late 1970s, was producing approximately 8.5 million pounds of coffee annually until 2003.
 The Cooperative has since been involved with organizations such as USAID which has aided small and medium-sized Salvadoran coffee producers to produce for international higher-grade coffee markets, and was awarded a Rainforest Alliance certification.
 Other coffee producers have also been increasingly influenced by international campaign organizations, with many producers now cultivating fair trade coffee.